adotmorrall/Bamazon/README.md

 - Departments
 - Price

-You'll be prompted to type in the **Id** to select the item you'd like the purchase.
-Next, you type in amount you'd like to buy.
+You're prompted to type in the **Id** to select the item you'd like the purchase.
+Next, you type in the amount you'd like to buy.

-Notice in the demo that if the item is not in stock, you'll be prompted to re-do your item.
-If your item is in stock, your order will be processed.
+Notice in the demo that if you try to buy more items than what's in stock, you're alerted to select a lower quantity or choose another product.
+Also, if you mistype your Id, you can start over.
+Lastly, if your item is in stock, your order will be processed.

 **Demo**